rajnishkumar1906/rajnishkumar1906/README.md

 ### ⚡ Fun Fact

-> I love blending AI with full-stack apps, and I solve bugs like puzzles 🧩
+> I love blending AI, mobile, and web into seamless products — and I debug like a detective 🕵️‍♂️
-> Let’s build something awesome together 🚀
+> Always learning.
+Always building.
+Let’s collaborate! 🚀